davidthaler/PUMSutils/README.md

 ### Usage

 The `PUMSutils` package includes a sample data set called `wa.house`.
-Its documentation is available in R. With the package loaded, use `?wa.house`.
+Its documentation is available in R with `?wa.house`.
 We compute some statistics about Washington State rental housing using this data and the functions in `PUMSutils` below.

 To get an estimate of a count or total: